 The Group's activities are primarily centred on Downstream Refining (incl.
 Petrochemicals) & Marketing of petroleum products; with secondary activities relating to exploration of hydrocarbons and power generation and trading.
-As such, the Group is exposed to a variety of financial and commodity markets risks including foreign exchange and commodity price risk, credit risk, liquidity risk, cash flow risk and interest-rate risk.
-In line with international best practices and within the context of local markets and legislative framework, the Group's overall risk management policies aim at reducing possible exposure to market volatility and/or mitigating its adverse effects on the financial position of the Group to the extent possible.
+As such, the Group is exposed to a variety of financial and commodity markets' risks including foreign exchange and commodity price risk, credit risk, liquidity risk, cash flow risk and interest-rate risk.
+In line with international best practices and within the context of local markets and legislative framework, the Group's overall risk management policies aim at reducing possible exposure to market volatility and / or mitigating its adverse effects on the financial position of the Group to the extent possible.
 In general, the key factors that impact the Group's operations are summarised as follows:

-Greek Macros: Following a period of economic recession between 2009-2016, during which real GDP fell by 26%, the Greek economy returned to positive growth rates in 2017, with GDP growing by 1,4%, supported mainly by exports of goods and services, as well as investments.
-The upward trend of the economy continued in 2018, with GDP growing by a further 1,9%, mainly driven by higher exports of goods and services, private sector investments, as well as increased private consumption.
-On the other hand, an increase in imports, limited a further upward performance.
+Greek Macros: The upward trend of the Greek economy continued in the first quarter of 2019, with GDP growing by 1,3% compared to the corresponding period of 2018, mainly driven by higher exports of services, private sector investments, as well as increased private consumption.
+On the other hand, an increase in imports and a decrease in exports of goods, limited a further upward performance.